-This along with the creation of cutting-edge innovation score the State's unwavering commitment to advancing
+This along with the creation of cutting-edge innovation all cell and gene therapies currently in development.
+The hubs such as HELIX, NEST, SciTech Scity and ON3 underscore the State's unwavering commitment to advancing

 We remain adaptable and proactive, particularly as we Additionally, New Jersey boasts more biomanufactur- anticipate potential shifts in government policies.
 A key focus is the ongoing impact of the IRA, which we are acadvocating for reforms that promote fairness.
 Additionally, we are addressing the complexities of the 340B Drug Pricing Program to ensure that funds are allocated to Patients and that therapies are delivered efficiently.